Kehra: School

-The first school in Kehra village was established in 1738 but it operated inconsistently.
+The first school in Harju-Jaani parish started operating in 1717 in Raasiku.
+The graduates subsequently spread their knowledge to others in the parish, including people from the Kehra area.
+The first school in the village of Kehra was established in 1738, and it operated inconsistently.
+It is claimed that in 1785, Kehra school was the worst school in Harju-Jaani parish, and by 1787, it had ceased operations, as had several other schools in the parish.
 The first school that started operating consistently was opened in fall 1850, a few days before St. Martin's Day, according to a first-hand account.
 According to the official list of schools in the Estonian Governorate in 1886, the school was founded in 1848.
-The school was located on the land of the current Koolitoa property in Kehra village.
+The school was located on the land of the current Koolitoa property in the village of Kehra.
 A new building was built for the school on the same property in 1878, because the previous building was in a bad state.
-According to Gustav Vilbaste, the school's teacher between 1904-1913, the school had three grades and around 30-50 students.
+According to Gustav Vilbaste, the school's teacher between 1904 and 1913, the school had three grades and around 30-50 students.
 The school became a four grade school in 1918 due to a nation-wide school reform.

 On November 1, 1919, the school moved and started operating just north of the current train station, on the current property of Anija maantee 2.
 The building was made out of wood and had two stories.
 It was built in 1914 and destroyed during the second world war.
 Since 1928, the school had five grades, and six grades since 1930.

 On October 8, 1939, the school started operating in the newly built property on Kreutzwaldi street, where the elementary school currently operates.
 The school became an incomplete middle school (mittetäielik keskkool) in 1944, and a middle school in 1946.
 Russian grades were opened in 1947.

 On October 8, 1961, the school started operating in the new, four-story building on Kooli street.
 The previous school building became a dormitory for the students.
 A new dormitory was built in 1975, and the elementary school started operating in the now free rooms.
 Since 1988, the school has had 12 grades.
 The dormitory was closed in 1998, and its rooms are currently occupied by the local government.
 The school became a gymnasium in 2007.
-The gymnasium building was renovated in 2012, and the elementary school building was renovated sporadically between 2013-2018.
+The gymnasium building was renovated in 2012, and the elementary school building was renovated sporadically between 2013 and 2018.
 The surroundings of the gymnasium were thoroughly renovated in 2020.

 Agricultural school

 There were plans to establish an agricultural school in Kehra in 1914.
 For a short amount of time in 1921, the school operated in Kehra.
-Keila agricultural school was transferred to Kehra manor in 1934, where it operated until 1937, when the manor was sold to the pulp mill.
+Keila agricultural school was transferred to Kehra Manor in 1934, where it operated until 1937, when the manor was sold to the pulp mill.
 Kehra agricultural specialty school (Kehra põllumajandusliku kallakuga täienduskool) was opened in 1939.